Higher-speed rail: Rail improvement strategies

-There are many types of train that can support higher-speed rail operation.
+There are many types of trains that can support higher-speed rail operation.
 Usually, the rail infrastructure needs to be upgraded prior to such operation.
 However, the requirements to the infrastructure (signalling systems, curve radii, etc.) greatly increase with higher speeds, so an upgrade to a higher-speed standard is often simpler and less expensive than building new high-speed lines.
 But an upgrade to existing track currently in use, with busy traffic in some segments, introduces challenges associated with the construction work that could potentially disrupt the train services.
 The followings are some strategies used by regional transportation planners and rail track owners for their rail improvement projects in order to start the higher-speed rail services.

 Signal upgrades

 In Victoria, Australia, the increased top speeds from 130 to 160 km/h in the Regional Fast Rail project required a change to the signalling system to account for increased braking distance.
-Prior to the project, the system comprised a mixture of equipment from pre-WWI mechanical signalling to the remote control systems of the 1980s.
+Prior to the project, the system comprised a mixture of equipment from pre-World War I mechanical signalling to the remote control systems of the 1980s.
 In some cases, operators needed to telephone the local operators to manually control the signal boxes.
 With the new speeds, the signalling needed to be computerized.
 The project employed the Solid State Interlocking with the newly laid fiber-optic communication between the components to use three computer systems to control the signals.
 When the output of one computer differs from the other two, the system will fail that computer and continue the signal operations as long as the outputs from the other two computers are consistent.
 The project deployed the Train Protection & Warning System which allows the system to automatically applies the brakes at a sufficient distance to stop the train if the driver does not control the speeds adequately.
 The project also incorporated Train Control and Monitoring System to allow real-time monitoring of the position of trains.

 In the United States, the first step to increase top speeds from 79 mph is to install a new signal system that incorporates FRA-approved positive train control (PTC) system that is compatible with higher-speed rail operation.
 They are both transponder-based and GPS-based PTC systems currently in use in the United States.
 By a mandate, a significant portion of the railroads in the United States will be covered by PTC by the end of 2015.